 If your content creation team have done their jobs well: by the time the potential customer makes contact there is a very good chance that they will have thoroughly researched your business as well as the product or service and will be almost ready to buy.

-Google hates stagnant website so the more content you create the more Google will index your site.
-Hurrah.
+The more content you create the more Google will index your site.

 Providing, of course that content is relevant.

 The more relevant the content the more Google ‘likes’ your site and the higher up the rankings you go.
 However, the real fun begins when you consider the impact that regular, relevant and helpful content is having on your audience.

 Aside from passively educating and nurturing your leads for you – dramatically cutting down on both lead time and the cost per lead – it does something the traditional sales call and meetings couldn’t do in double the time – build trust.

 The reason for this is simple.
 A sales call or meeting has one overarching goal: to land a sale.
 There’s nothing wrong with this, it’s the nature of business but the imbalance in the relationship can put those potential customers off, especially if they don’t feel ready to buy.

 Simon Sinek strongly believes – as do we – clients don’t buy what you do they buy why you do it.
 Giving them the hard sell makes it impossible for that message to come out at all.

 Content exists to communicate that all important ‘why’.
 To demonstrate to your customers that what your business is already really good at doing – helping them grow by making their business better in some way.
 Even if that’s just giving valuable advice.

 This freely given source of information builds trust and allows the customer to build a relationship with you on their terms, redressing the balance and making your working relationship much more of a partnership.